 The Information portal is designed to support schools in finding online material and content in supporting children and young people in educational settings.

-Promoting Positive Emotional Wellbeing and Reducing the Risk of Suicide (Autumn 2018) - This toolkit has been produced to support schools in promoting positive emotional well-being and mental health, but also to offer advice and guidance should they experience a death in their community due to suicide.
+Promoting Positive Emotional Wellbeing and Reducing the Risk of Suicide (2019) - This toolkit has been produced to support schools in promoting positive emotional well-being and mental health, but also to offer advice and guidance should they experience a death in their community due to suicide.
 However, it may be used by any professional working with children and young people as a source of information and support.
 In addition, the advice contained within it to support pupils will be relevant to a range of issues.
-Appendices to support this guidance pack (editable word document).

 #SpotTheSigns someone is thinking about suicide